Discord Bot for a Lash Studio: Booking, Briefs, Images

 Why Discord and not Telegram

-She already had Discord on her phone for a separate community she was part of.
-She’d never thought of it as a business tool.
+Discord won because she has contractors and a constant flow of client images — and channels keep those organized in a way Telegram’s DM model can’t.
+She already had the app on her phone for a community she was part of; she’d just never thought of it as a business tool.

 When I asked her three questions — do you have a team, do you deal with a lot of images, do you want channels to separate different types of conversations — all three answers pointed the same way.
 The Telegram vs. Discord decision usually comes down to that: if you have contractors or staff and deal with media, Discord’s channel structure handles it better than Telegram’s DM model.
 She had both conditions.